dadadel/pyment/doc/pyment.rst

 The tests are unfortunately not good enough, so you can contribute in that field, that would be really great!
 An other useful way to contribute should be to create a plugin for you favorite IDE.
-You can also find in the code some TODOs, not always up-to-date, that should be taken into account.
+You can also find in the code some TODOs, not always up-to-date.